Blue Spring - Te Waihou River Walk

 The walk to the Blue Spring along the Te Waihou Walkway is an easy 4.7km (one way) trail that took us around 3 hours there and back.

 The water is so pure it’s bottled and sold and supplies around 60% of New Zealand’s bottled water.
 We enjoyed seeing trout swimming in the crystal clear water as we followed the track alongside the river to the Blue Spring.
-The water is so pure from being filtered over 100 years it produces this beautiful blue colour and is super clear.
+The water has been filtered over 100 years which produces this beautiful blue colour and is super clear.
 You really have to go there to truly experience how stunning it is.
 If you want a very short walk, 15 minutes each way, then park the car in the car park down Leslie Road.

 The Blue Spring – Te Waihou Walkway is open all year round.
 We took our lunch and enjoyed the water views, but please take your rubbish with you.
 Although there is no swimming allowed at the Blue Spring itself you can swim at the Whites Rd end car park and along the Te Waihou river at various points.